ValveSoftware/GameNetworkingSockets/README_PARTNER.md

 # About the partner branch

-The `partner` branch is intended for use by developers who want access to:
+The `partner` branch is intended for use by developers ("partners") who want access to:
 - the code for interacingt with the Steam Datagram Relay (SDR) network.
 - the NDA-protected code for compiling the library on various consoles platforms.

-This branch differs from the main branch in the following ways:
+This branch differs from the master branch in the following ways:

 - It contains any extra files neede to support the two use cases mentioned above, if the files are not under NDA and not too large.